la-gg/la-gg/README.md

 4. You can then explore the generated histograms to visualize patterns in the data.

-Note: Make sure to execute the scripts in the specified order for proper functioning.

 ### Features

 This code sample project offers the following features:

-1. **Data Translation**: The `Crosswalk.py` script translates the column names of the `Tabela-Os_Invasores.xlsx` Excel file from Portuguese to English, providing clarity and consistency in data interpretation.
+1. **Data Translation**: The `Crosswalk.py` script translates the column names of the `Tabela-Os_Invasores.xlsx` Excel file from Portuguese (with help from DeepL) to English, providing clarity and consistency in data interpretation.

 2. **Data Cleaning**: The `Cleaning.py` script cleans and preprocesses the data from `Tabela-Os_Invasores.xlsx`, ensuring data quality and usability for analysis.